 With regression therapy, the hypnotist directs the client to regress (go back) to when the stated problem first occurred or first became a problem.
 The client may then, in hypnosis, remember a time in his childhood, or just previously in his life, which had been forgotten or wasn’t seen as significant.
 This alone can be very healing.

 Sometimes, clients report an incident from what seems to be a former or past life.
-The hypnotherapist helps the client see how this original incident is causing problems in the present time and helps the client view the incident with his adult intellect to eliminate the present day problem.
+The hypnotherapist helps the client see how this original incident is causing problems in the present time and helps the client view the incident with his adult intellect to help eliminate the present day problem.

 What is recreational past life regression?